The Grey's Anatomy Spinoff Finally Has a Title & It Is...

 So, what name did the powers-that-be (aka executive producers Shonda Rhimes, Betsy Beers, Paris Barclay and showrunner Stacy McKee) land on?
 Drumroll please...

-Station 19, as Barclay revealed on his Twitter account!
+Station 19, as revealed by all the cast and producers on social media!

-Considering the series follows the life-saving adventures (and love lives) of the firefighters at Seattle's Station 19, the
+Considering the series follows the life-saving adventures (and love lives) of the firefighters at Seattle's Station 19, the title works quite well, wouldn't you say?

 ABC